vacp2p/wakurtosis/README.md

 #### Before using this repository make sure that:

 - **You are using Kurtosis version 0.57.4**.
 This is important, as they are working on it and changes can be huge depending on different versions.
+You can find all Kurtosis versions [here](https://github.com/kurtosis-tech/kurtosis-cli-release-artifacts/releases).
 - The topology that will be instantiated is defined in `kurtosis-module/starlark/waku_test_topology.json`.
 This topology is created with https://github.com/logos-co/Waku-topology-test
 - Each node will need its own configuration file in `kurtosis-module/starlark/config_files/waku_X.toml` being `waku_X` the same name that is defined in the topology.